BlockscapeNetwork/signctrl/docs/guides/upgrade.md

 > :warning: **IMPORTANT WARNING** :warning:
 >
-> **Before you restart** a node, please perform due diligence when porting over the node's `rank` value.
+> **Before you restart** a node, please double-check the node's `rank`.
-> 1) It's possible that the rank specified in the `config.toml` doesn't match the validators **current** rank anymore.
-Please, check the logs to see which rank the validator is currently at.
+> It's possible that the rank specified in the `last_rank.json` becomes **obsolete** due to a rank update that happened while the node was stopped.
+> Please, always check the logs to see which rank the validator is currently at.
 You'll need a minimum log level of INFO for this.
-> 2) Make sure that, in the meantime while the node was stopped, there have been no rank updates that might cause the node's rank to become obsolete before it is started.

 ## Rolling Update